njgibbon/check-git-tags-for-match/README.md

 # Expect useful output.
 But use exit codes as defined above to make further decisions:
 # See usage.sh for minimal automated usage implementation.
+# And see the 'Tests' section for some specific examples.
 ```

 ## Tests